Theta-Limited/OpenAthenaAndroid/README.md

 <img width="586" alt="OpenAthena™ Android Image Selection demo using DJI_0419.JPG" src="./assets/DJI_0419_Image_Selection_Demo_landscape.png">

-## Calculate a target 🧮 🎯:
+## Calculate a target 🎯:

-Press the "🧮" button to calculate the target location on the ground.
+Tap anywhere on the displayed image to calculate the corresponding target location on the ground.
 You can tap the result display box to copy the result text to your clipboard or open the position in Google Maps by clicking the blue hyperlink:

 <img width="586" alt="OpenAthena™ Android Target Calculation demo using cobb.tif and DJI_0419.JPG, output mode WGS84" src="./assets/DJI_0419_Target_Res_Demo_landscape.png">